Needing advice on tax on cryptocurrency in the UK?

 Well, they say the only certain things in life are death and taxes, and while we can’t help you with your mortality, we can offer a little advice about the other thing.
 When you’re dealing with cryptocurrency, it’s best to get in front of your tax liabilities sooner rather than later because penalties for not doing so can add up quickly.

 With cryptocurrency transactions, tax rules can get slightly complicated, and you could incur several different liabilities, like income and corporation tax, stamp duties, and – depending on transaction types – VAT.
 Whether you get classed as a business or individual will define how you pay tax and how much.
-The good news is, HMRC provides a lot of information that makes getting your head around crypto rules a little easier, and we’re going to look at that here.
+The good news is, HMRC provides a lot of information that makes getting your head around tax on cryptocurrency UK, and we’re going to look at that here.

 Firstly, it’s important to remember that HMRC may decide to treat you as a business rather than an individual if your activity level is comparable to a company.
 So, how does HMRC determine whether your crypto is an investment or you qualify as a crypto trader?
 Well, that depends on several factors, such as: